 Before you officially purchase your goods, make sure you know what the return policy is.
 On Poshmark, you can only return items if it never arrives or doesn’t match the online description — but you can’t return items in the wrong size.
 Goodwill, on the other hand, accepts returns within 30 days of purchase with a receipt but only in exchange for store credit.

 So before you end up with buyer’s remorse, re-read the return policy.
 Sometimes I’ve avoided the hassle of returning items by reselling or donating them back to second-hand shops.

-Search “thrifting stores near me” or “second hand stores near me” to find popular destinations
+Search “thrift stores near me” or “second hand stores near me”

 Goodwill is an absolute treasure trove: you can discover entertainment like books, games, and movies, home decor, accessories, clothing in any size and color — even wedding dresses.
 If you can’t make it to one of the 3,300 Goodwill stores across North America, you can shop its online auction site that ranges from upscale jewelry and clothing to items with one cent shipping.

 You can also shop for books, movies, video games, and CDs through a network of Goodwills across the nation.
 The Goodwill Books site is a personal favorite of mine — if you sign up for the brand’s newsletter, you’ll occasionally receive free shipping discounts.

 On TrustPilot, some reviewers complain that in-store prices have risen while online prices are more fair.

 Buffalo Exchange is a fashion resale brand that sells gently used men’s, women’s, and children’s clothing and accessories in 17 states throughout the United States.
 Buffalo Exchange occasionally runs $1 clothing sales and donates to nonprofit charities with a “Tokens for Bags” program.